igsr/gca_1000genomes_website/1000-genomes-browsers.md

 ###Pilot

-There is also a version of the browser which holds the pilot data from [A map of human genome variation from population-scale sequencing , Nature 467 ,1061.1073](http://www.nature.com/nature/journal/v467/n7319/full/nature09534.html) at [http://pilotbrowser.1000genomes.org](http://pilotbrowser.1000genomes.org/index.html).
+There is also a version of the browser which holds the pilot data from [A map of human genome variation from population-scale sequencing, Nature 467, 1061-1073](http://www.nature.com/nature/journal/v467/n7319/full/nature09534.html) at [http://pilotbrowser.1000genomes.org](http://pilotbrowser.1000genomes.org/index.html).
 This uses Ensembl version 60.

 ###Tutorials and guides